dev-academy-programme/orientation---Archived/2-installation/README.md

 ## DO THIS IMMEDIATELY (it's gonna take a while)

-For Phase Zero, we'll be using a "virtual machine".
+For Phase-0, we'll be using a "virtual machine".
 This is a "computer within a computer".

 Essentially, it means that you download our "machine" to yours, and then when you run it, it's like you have another computer running inside your computer.
 This is called a virtual machine.